 Learn more about hospital services.

 At the forefront of pediatric medical research, Seattle Children’s Research Institute is working to cure childhood disease in partnership with Seattle Children’s Hospital and Seattle Children’s Hospital and Research Foundation.
 The institute consists of nine major centers, and is internationally recognized for its work in cancer, genetics, immunology, pathology, infectious disease, injury prevention and bioethics.
-It is among the top five pediatric medical research centers in terms of National Institutes of Health grant funding.

 Learn more about the research institute.

 Seattle Children’s was initially founded and run by a group of philanthropic women more than 100 years ago.
 Their generous spirit can be seen today in the support of thousands of donors and guild members, and it’s their support that ultimately makes it possible for our care and research teams to come together – raising funds to ultimately create better futures for our patients.

 Learn more about the foundation.